Crazy Frog: Controversies

 Following the release of "Tricky" on 10 December 2021, an official non-fungible token release was planned on "Metabeats".
 This was met with backlash on Twitter, with the account managers stating they had been receiving death threats over the matter.
 After the release was repeatedly postponed, all mentions of Crazy Frog were removed from the Metabeats website in late 2023, and shortly after the official Crazy Frog website removed its link to Metabeats.

+Awards and nominations

+Berlin Music Video Awards

+The Berlin Music Video Awards are an international festival that promotes the art of music videos.